JagGlo/playOmics/README.md

   ))
 ```

+As you move forward, you will integrate various omics datasets into your
+experiment, taking careful steps to ensure accurate and meaningful
+insights.

-Omics datasets that will bee incorporated in our experiments:
+Omics datasets that will be incorporated in the experiment:

 - clinical data (20 features),
 - proteome (9734 features),